 Ransomware originated in 1989; however it wasn't until 2008 that the trend began to truly expand.
 It was then that the hackers were falsifying their identity's as the FBI demanding payment for a "fine" for "illegal activities".
 Unfortunately, the hackers learned how lucrative ransomware could potentially be and has been on the rise since.
 The last twelve months have shown the most growth in ransomware since origination in 1989.

-Ransomware continues to increase in popularity for two reasons: 1).
-Victims are paying it 2).
-Advances in technology are making attacks easier.
-Regardless of the type of ransomware, the overall concept remains consistent - extort the PC user by encrypting their most important data.
+2) Advances in technology are making attacks easier.
+Regardless of the type of ransomware, the overall concept remains consistent - extort the PC user by encrypting their most important data

 If you have the FBI virus or one of its variants, then any of the reputable security products including the free ones such as Malwarebytes should be able to remove the virus and restore normal computer operations.